-There are immense benefits with movement in general.
-Cardiovascular health, bone density, and mental well-being top the list for me.
-Treadmills offer a solution for when we need to move and can’t get outside.
-With the best home treadmill, we may even find that we prefer it over being outside.
+There are immense benefits to physical movement1, like improved cardiovascular health, bone density, and mental well-being, to name a few.
+The best treadmills offer a solution when we need to move and can’t get outside.
+You may even find that you prefer your treadmill over being out on the road or trail.

-Looking for a treadmill can be tough in such a saturated market.
+That said, looking for a treadmill can be tough in such a saturated market.
 What is continuous horsepower?
 What belt size do I need?
-Keep reading our treadmill buying guide and you’ll find your answers.
+Keep reading our treadmill buying guide, and you’ll find your answers (plus much more).

 Why You Should Trust Us

-We have spent a significant amount of time running over the specifications of a quality treadmill: motor size, tread width, workout program options, construction, and weight capacity.
-Our teams consist of personal trainers, coaches, and other fitness professionals who know how to assess who would benefit from which features.
-Furthermore, we know the industry, so we can tell you if a treadmill warranty is good, or if it’s just straight-up garbage.
+We have spent a significant amount of time reviewing what makes up a high-quality treadmill in terms of motor size, tread width, workout program options, construction, and weight capacity.
+Our teams consist of personal trainers, coaches, and other fitness professionals who know how to assess who would benefit from which features, and which are worth your hard-earned dollars.
+Furthermore, we know the industry, so we can tell you if a treadmill warranty is good or if it’s just straight-up garbage.

 Why Should You Add a Treadmill to Your Home Gym?